daizw/BetterIPGWClient/README.md

 BetterIPGWClient
 ================

-Yet another PKU IPGW client
+Yet another PKU IPGW client, which is better.